Richard H. Chambers United States Court of Appeals: Architecture

 The first floor of the interior was richly ornamented.
 At the hotel entrance, visitors strolled through a vine-covered pergola to a lobby embellished with decorative pilasters, freestanding columns, and plaster moldings.
 From the elaborate Morning Room and Sunset Room, guests viewed the gardens and outdoor activities as the day progressed.

 A number of cottages, including the elaborate Maxwell House, remain in privately owned portions of the original property.
 On the 7.2 acre still owned by the Government, GSA continues to maintain the original paths, patios, and gardens.

 During the 1980s, GSA restored the building exterior, grounds, and ornamental interior spaces to their original appearance under the design direction of J. Rudy Freeman of Neptune & Thomas, earning awards from the American Institute of Architects and National Endowment for the Arts.
 Suspended ceilings were removed and original plaster decorations recreated in the Spanish Room (now a courtroom), Dining Room (now a library), Lounge (now offices), Morning Room (now a conference room), and foyers.

 The Spanish Room is particularly lavish; its rich detail includes a highly decorative ceiling with large cast-iron grilles and walls with wrought-iron grilles.
 The original Dining Room features plaster pilasters and columns, wrought-iron light fixtures, large arched window openings, and a beamed ceiling.
 The elevator lobby and west foyer also retain significant original elements, such as the decorative elevator doors and original glazed-tile risers of the main stair.

-A reconstructed rose-covered pergola, restored fountain, and colorful plantings greet today's visitors to the U.S. Court of Appeals.
-An irreplaceable landmark serves a new public use as a centerpiece of the community.
+A reconstructed rose-covered pergola, restored fountain, and colorful plantings are at the entrance to the U.S. Court of Appeals.